 Instructions

-- Heat butter in a large skillet over medium-high heat.
+- Heat the butter in a skillet over medium-high heat.
 When the butter is melted, add the onions.
 Toss with a spatula until the onions are fully coated in the butter.2 tablespoons butter, 2 large red onions

 - Reduce heat to medium-low and cook, stirring occasionally, for about 30 minutes, or until soft and golden.